Siouxsie Wiles: Listener Seven controversy

-In late July 2021, Wiles and physicist Professor Shaun Hendy wrote an open counter-letter dissenting with seven fellow University of Auckland academics (Kendall Clements, Elizabeth Rata, Doug Elliffe, Garth Cooper, Robert Nola, John Werry, and Michael Corballis), who had penned a letter in the New Zealand Listener current affairs magazine arguing that Mātauranga Māori (Māori indigenous knowledge) was incompatible with science.
-In their response, Wiles and Hendy argued that Mātauranga Māori complemented Western knowledge systems.
+In late July 2021, Wiles and physicist Professor Shaun Hendy wrote an open counter-letter dissenting with seven fellow University of Auckland academics (Kendall Clements, Elizabeth Rata, Doug Elliffe, Garth Cooper, Robert Nola, John Werry, and Michael Corballis), who had penned a letter in the New Zealand Listener current affairs magazine arguing that mātauranga Māori (Māori indigenous knowledge) was incompatible with science.
+In their response, Wiles and Hendy argued that mātauranga Māori complemented Western knowledge systems.
 They also claimed that the diminishing role of indigenous knowledge in science was "simply another tool for exclusion and exploitation" and that mistrust in science was fuelled by scientific racism, colonialism, and injustice.
-By 30 July, Hendry and Wiles' counter-letter had attracted more than 2,000 signatures.
+By 30 July, Hendry and Wiles' counter-letter had attracted more than 2,000 unverified signatures.

-In late December 2021, Wiles and Hendy lodged a complaint with the Employment Relations Authority against the University of Auckland for allegedly not protecting them from abuse by anti-lockdown and anti-vaccination elements.
-According to the Authority, the pair had been harassed at home and work, and also endured personal attacks.
-Wiles and Hendy had been raising concerns about their personal safety to the University since April 2020.
-In August 2021, the University had advised them to reduce their public commentary and social media interaction, which Hendy and Wiles regarded as insufficient.
-The Employment Relations Authority also expedited their complaint, allowing it to proceed to the Employment Court, and ordered the University of Auckland to pay their legal fees.

 In March 2022 the New Zealand Media Council upheld a complaint that a column by Wiles published by Stuff on 20 December 2021 about the Listener Seven had breached press standards.
 The Media Council took particular issue with Wiles' claim that the seven professors had intimidated junior colleagues with lawyers' letters was inaccurate and should not have been made.

+Wiles v University of Auckland

+In January 2022 Wiles and Shaun Hendy filed claims with the Employment Relations Authority against the University of Auckland.
+They alleged that the University did not protect them from harassment for their COVID-19 commentary advocacy for vaccination.
+Concerns were first raised in April 2020, and over 60 safety concern emails had been sent in total.
+It was not until June 2022 that the university carried out a threat assessment.
+Harassment experienced by the two were via email and social media, and included doxing and threats of physical confrontation.
+Wiles had been compared to Adolf Hitler and Satanists, and also had threats of being hung, raped, executed, and sentenced to long jail terms.
+After her personal details were published on a far-right social media platform, the university offered Wiles a home security system, Wiles said that it did not work properly, and when asked for help, the university said that the person had gone on Christmas holiday.
+They also alleged that the university breached their academic staff collective agreement, good faith requirements, and responsive communication.
+The university denied any wrongdoing, and said that the Wiles and Hendy are not required or expected to provide COVID-19 commentary under their employment.
+Auckland University instructed them to keep COVID-19 commentary to a minimum.
+In October 2022 Hendy resolved the dispute after leaving the university.

+In August 2021, the university had advised them to reduce their public commentary and social media interaction, which Hendy and Wiles regarded as insufficient.
+The Employment Relations Authority also expedited their complaint, allowing it to proceed to the Employment Court, and ordered the University of Auckland to pay their legal fees.